 I am also putting together a special "Senior" retouching action.
 It will have all of the steps of Baby PowderRoom, but I will add the teeth whitening from PowderRoom 2 and the Urban Grit from Perfect Portrait.
 It will be the perfect action to process those senior shots, or really any portrait that needs some retouching and oomph. :-)

 Baby PowderRoom Action Tutorial (this action runs in all versions of Photoshop CS and PSE5-PSE8):

 I will post the step-by-step Baby PowderRoom Unwrapped (where I take the action apart so you can do the enhancements on your own) in a future post.
-These directions are for using the action. :-) There is also a great step-by-step retouching tutorial for newborn images using this action by Morgan.
+These directions are for using the action. :-)

 Note: Your image will look unchanged after running this action!
 You will paint in the effects "by hand".
 All opacity ranges are just suggestions.
 You have two ways to control the amount of enhancement that is applied on each layer.
 First, you adjust your brush opacity, and second you can tweak the layer opacity.
 And I can't stress enough, moderation is the key in retouching.
 Most people don't like plastic-looking barbie skin. :-) Also, this action should be run on a portrait that is already color/contrast corrected.
 This should be the final step in your editing (other than sharpening).